Attitudes!: Bryan Safi

 Safi is a writer, actor, director, and television personality primarily known for his role in the popular podcast and television show on TV Land.
 He is also the writer / co-creator of That's Gay, a television segment focused on gay issues that aired on Current TV, an Emmy Award winning staff writer for the Ellen DeGeneres Show, and was a staff writer on Fashion Police with Joan Rivers and FunnyOrDie.com.
 Safi has appeared on the Upright Citizens Brigade stage for many years and has had numerous appearances on television shows including The Big Bang Theory, Modern Family, Superstore, and Adam Ruins Everything, and has a recurring role on 9-1-1 as "Josh Russo".
 In November 2020, Safi was cast in a recurring role on the third season of the Netflix psychological thriller series You.

 In November 2019, Safi and co-host "Ronna Glickman", as played by Jessica Chaffin, premiered a new podcast called Ask Ronna.
 Safi and Chaffin's show focuses on requests for advice and questions from listeners, and often feature a celebrity guest.

+In March 2023, Safi launched his third ongoing podcast, "No Autographs, Please!" with friend and comedian Arden Myrin.
+They describe the podcast as a "hybrid improv comedy and chat show."

 Erin Gibson

 Gibson is a writer, director, comedian, and television personality and is a vocal advocate for the rights of women and an ardent supporter of the LGBTQ+ community.
-She uses her unique sense of comedy to spread the message of equality.
 Gibson has hosted segments on Current TV's Infomania which comically addressed the way women are treated in media around the world.
 As an actress, she has had appearances on Kroll Show, Key and Peele, and Parks and Recreation, and has various other acting credits stretching back to 2006.
-She was a regular contributor to Huff Post, from 2012 to 2017, and was nominated for the Primetime Emmy Award for Outstanding Short Form Variety Series in 2016, 2018 and 2019 for her work on Funny or Die's "Gay of Thrones".
-In 2018, her book Feminasty was published, which features hilarious personal stories, commentary, and advice for dismantling the systems that have kept the patriarchy in place.
+She was a regular contributor to HuffPost, from 2012 to 2017, and was nominated for the Primetime Emmy Award for Outstanding Short Form Variety Series in 2016, 2018 and 2019 for her work on Funny or Die's "Gay of Thrones".
+In 2018, her comedic book Feminasty was published.

 In October 2020, it was announced the Gibson would serve as showrunner on the Tiny Toons reboot at HBO Max, titled Tiny Toons Looniversity.